edamontology/edam-browser/paper.md

 ![Providing a custom ontology](paper_resources/custom_ontology.png)

-## Ease of community contributions.
+## Facilitating community feedback.

-Letting users contribute to the ontology improves acceptance by the community as a user propose changes to the ontology to fit his/her needs.
-To facilitate these suggestions, the EDAM Browser lets users access a form letting them propose changes at any point of their exploration.
+EDAM users can contribute their own expertise to the ontology.
+In order to make these contributions easier, we have implemented a form that facilitates this communication.
 These suggestions are automatically formatted as github issues ready to be submitted by the user (cf Fig. 3).

 ![The edition form and the issue created](paper_resources/edition_form_to_github_issue.png)